Table of Contents

 Backlinks get lost for many reasons.
 In most cases, the external source either deleted the linking page or deleted the link itself.
 Popular tools like Screaming Frog and Ahrefs Site Explorer can find these links for you.

 Once you’ve identified where the lost links are, you’ll want to figure out how to get them back.
-If the linked page no longer exists on your website, simply redirect the old URL.
-You can also contact the webmaster to see if he/she will change the link.
+If the linked page no longer exists on your website, redirect the old URL.
+You can also contact the webmaster to see if they will change the link.

 Overall, link reclamation is a great strategy for quicker SEO results.
 It doesn’t require you to generate new interest in your content.
 You simply target past referring domains for continued support.